SymfonyCasts/symfony7/sfcasts/join-entity.md

-ManyToMany relations are the *one* place in Doctrine where we have a table in our database - `starship_droid` - but no corresponding entity in our project.
+ManyToMany relations are the *one* place in Doctrine where we have a table in our database - `starship_droid` - but no corresponding entity in our app.

 But there's a catch: we can't add extra *columns* to that join table.
 Like, what if we wanted to track *when* a droid was assigned to a starship?
 To do that our join table would need an `assignedAt` column.
-But we can't!
+But we can't add that!

-## When Many-to-Many Becomes Too Much
+## When Many-to-Many isn't Enough

 The solution is to roll up our sleeves and start handling things more manually.